 OMSO enables the Monitor to carry out his duties transparently and independently with administrative oversight and support from a Board of Directors.
-The Board consists of the Monitor and four independent directors.
-The independent directors do not oversee the Settlement.
+The Board consists of two management directors, including the Monitor, and three independent directors.
+The independent directors and John Allison do not oversee the Settlement.

-The Board consists of five members, including the Monitor, who also serves as the Chairman of the Board.
+The Monitor also serves as the Chairman of the Board.
 Directors are: